tsgates/arch-wiki-markdown/wiki/TuxOnIce.md

 > Suspend to swap file

-Note:Auto-detection as mentioned previously doesn't seem to work with swap files, you will still need to manually set the kernel resume parameter.
+Note:Auto-detection as mentioned previously does not seem to work with swap files, you will still need to manually set the kernel resume parameter.